Dad: American UN worker kidnapped in Congo strived for peace

 Share via Email

-HESSTON, Kan. — The father of an American United Nations worker who was among six people kidnapped in the Democratic Republic of Congo says his son has been doing humanitarian work and has had some success in persuading militia leaders to give up child soldiers.
+HESSTON, Kan. — An American United Nations worker who was among six people kidnapped in the Democratic Republic of Congo was doing humanitarian work and has had some success in persuading militia leaders to give up child soldiers, his father said.

-John Sharp, who lives with his wife in the central Kansas community of Hesston, told The Wichita Eagle (http://bit.ly/2nnAwAO ) that his 34-year-old son, Michael Sharp, is committed to finding nonviolent ways to end conflict.
+Michael Sharp, 34, believes that years of violence in eastern Congo have solved nothing and was working to do something about it, his father, John Sharp, told The Wichita Eagle.

-A Congo government spokesman said Monday that Michael Sharp and another U.N. worker, Zahida Katalan, of Sweden, were abducted along with three Congolese drivers and a translator while
+Michael Sharp and a Swedish U.N. worker, Zahida Katalan, were abducted along with three Congolese drivers and a translator while driving through the Kasai Central province, a Congo government spokesman said Monday.

-John Sharp says his son, who was raised in Indiana and lives in Albuquerque, New Mexico, when not abroad, is resourceful and capable of finding a way out of his predicament.
+The kidnappers haven't been identified.
+The U.N. mission in Congo, known as MONUSCO, confirmed Monday that two experts from the mission had disappeared in the country and said it was doing everything possible to find them.

+The U.S. Embassy in Kinshasa said in a statement that it was aware of the reports of a missing U.S. citizen and was monitoring the situation closely.

 Information from: The Wichita (Kan.)
 Eagle, http://www.kansas.com